Litter box training rabbits is not a difficult thing to do and can make caring for your bunnies a lot easier!

 The best kind of litter to use is one made from paper.
-It is good at absorbing odors, is non toxic if ingested, and is fully compostable.
+It is good at absorbing odors, is non-toxic if ingested, and is fully compostable.
 I like litter made into paper pellets because they don’t get stuck in my rabbit’s long, thick, fur. (this is the one I use)

 How to litter box train your rabbit

 She will sit in the box munching on hay, doing her business.
-You can even tuck a few treats in the manger as further incentive for staying for awhile.
+You can even tuck a few treats in the manger as further incentive for staying for a while.
 If you notice she is peeing in a different corner, move the box there.
 It’s way easier to work with your bunny than against her!
-Depending on your set up, you may also want a second box in her play area.
+Depending on your setup, you may also want a second box in her play area.

 The first few days watch her very closely any time she is out of her cage.
 If you notice her peeing or pooping outside of the cage and outside of the box, say no and clap to get her attention.
 Gently shoo her back towards the box.

 For the first week, I would suggest making her play area as small as possible.
-This will give her the greatest chances for success.
-As she gets better and better about returning to the box you can expand the areas she is allowed into.
+This will give her the greatest chance for success.
+As she gets better about returning to the box you can expand the areas she is allowed into.
 Keep in mind if your goal is to allow your rabbit access to your entire house you will likely need at least a few boxes.
 At bare minimum one on each floor that your rabbit is allowed on.